zzanette/wp-rdintegrator/README.md

 # wp-rdintegrator
-Integrator to Wordpress and RdStation
+Plugin Integrator to Wordpress and RdStation